irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 |  Gilza | ![](https://raw.githubusercontent.com/irbizzelus/random-noncode-stuff/refs/heads/main/Gilza_pics/Perk_Images/Hacker.png)  |

 ### Changes Summary
-Nerfed cooldown of 1 ECM to 140 seconds, nerfing it for both stealth and loud.
+Nerfed ECM cooldown to 140 seconds, nerfing it for both stealth and loud.
 Cooldown gain per kill reduced from 6 to 4 seconds.
 ECM duration in loud increased to 12 seconds to compensate much longer breaks in between uses.
 Healing gained per kill was increased to compensate longer intervals in-between activations.
 Temporary dodge now requires 3 kills, and provides the same dodge bonus, but for longer to compensate breaks between uses.
-This perk deck is simply too good, and the main reason for it is the ECM stun effect.
-Making ECMs activate less often allows for "spammibility" of this deck to go down, while keeping player survivability at the same level.
+This perk deck is simply too good, and the main reason for that is just the ECM stun effect.
+Making ECMs activate less often allows for stun spammibility of this deck to go down, while keeping player survivability at roughly the same level.

 ### Build(s) to try
 Barebone skills - https://pd2builder.netlify.app